zhoumingyi/DaST/README.md

 A novel adversarial data-free substitute training for adversarial attacks.
 This work has been accepted by CVPR2020 as oral presentation.

-We will clean up the code and make it available as soon as possible.
+We will clean up the code as soon as possible.